No! More accurately, it depends on various factors.

 getResultsFromDatabase gets executed immediately and then waits for them to resolve.

-Depending on the CPU it might run in parallel or concurrently or sequentially.
+Depending on the “Task/CPU” it might run in parallel or concurrently or sequentially.
 We are gonna ignore the hyper-threaded CPU this time.
-In single-core CPU the promises would run concurrently and in multi-core CPU they can be executed (!) in parallel.
+In single-core CPU the promises would run concurrently and in multi-core CPU they can be executed (!) in parallel for CPU intensive tasks.
+As explained earlier most of the modern computers can do I/O in parallel.
+So, it is kind of safe to assume that network call, file read/write etc tasks can run in parallel.

 Promise.all will return a reject promise if any of the given promises rejects.
 But, the reject will contain the reason for the first reject event if multiple reject happens.